Xunnamius/projector-lens-lib-cjs/CONTRIBUTING.md

 ## NPM Scripts

-This project ships with several [NPM run scripts][33].
+This project ships with several [NPM scripts][33].
 Use `npm run list-tasks` to see which of the following scripts are available for this project.

 > Using these scripts requires a linux-like development environment.
 None of the
 > scripts are likely to work on non-POSIX environments.
 If you're on Windows,